Get

 Bolt - Walt Disney Animation Studios

 “Bolt” is a popular Disney movie from 2008 about a small white dog that plays a superhero on TV.
-He has jaw-dropping superpowers, like a sonic bark and super strength that can wipe out entire armies.
+He has jaw-dropping superpowers, like a sonic bark, and super strength that can wipe out entire armies.

-Of course, Bolt isn’t actually a superdog, but he doesn’t know that piece of information at first.
+Of course, Bolt isn’t a super dog, but he doesn’t know that piece of information at first.
 Eventually, Bolt wanders off set into the real world, only to learn the harsh truth.
 Fortunately, he also meets new friends who help him find his way back to his owner.
 It’s a cool premise for a fun movie, but it has had people asking about what kind of breed Bolt is.

-The movie never states what kind of dog he really is.
+The movie never states what kind of dog he is.
 But based on this pup’s physical characteristics and personality, it’s quite likely that Bolt the superhero dog is a white German Shepherd.

 Bolt the Dog in Real Life